Prep Time: 40 minutes | Cook Time: 1 hour

 - 2 tsp chili powder

 Submerge and soak the corn husks in hot water until pliable, 1 hour.
 Let them continue to soak while working on the following steps.

 Bring broth to a simmer in a medium pan over medium heat.
 Add the chicken and let simmer until cooked, 12-15 minutes.
 Remove from heat and separate chicken and broth, keeping both.
 Shred the chicken once it has cooled enough to handle.

 Purée the cilantro and 1 1/4 cups of the reserved broth in a food processor or blender until smooth.

 In a medium pot, cook the cilantro broth with the garlic, cumin, and salsa.
 Bring to a simmer over medium heat and cook until slightly reduced, about 10 minutes.
 Stir in the chicken, add salt if desired, then remove from heat and let cool.

-In a mixing bowl, combine the masa harina, chili powder, lard, and 2 2/3 cups reserved broth.
+In a mixing bowl, combine the masa harina, baking powder, chili powder, lard, and 2 2/3 cups reserved broth.
 Mix with hands until it feels like mashed potatoes and a marble-sized ball of dough floats in water, about 10-15 minutes.